 Lewis & Clark Monument

 Located north of Big Lake Park, the Lewis & Clark Monument Scenic Overlook was dedicated in 1936 to commemorate the 1804 Lewis & Clark expedition and their meeting with Otoe and Missouri tribes.
 Nestled in the Loess Hills, it offers breathtaking views of the Missouri River, Council Bluffs, and the Omaha skyline.
-The area also features a popular mountain bike trail, with seasonal restrooms and picnic facilities available.

 Lincoln Monument